 Our next stop is in Sneem where we will have lunch in the Old Bank House, a privately owned Georgian house filled with antiques and old world charm in the heart of one of Ireland’s most picturesque villages.

-Our tour then winds its way to through the mountains to Molls Gap, we get some fine views of the Lakes of Killarney before returning to Killarney.
+Our tour then winds its way through the mountains to Molls Gap, we get some fine views of the Lakes of Killarney before returning to our hotel.

 Day 8: Tralee – Shannon Ferry – Cliffs of Moher – Galway

 This morning we bid farewell to Killarney and travel to Tralee, capital town of County Kerry and famous for The Rose of Tralee Festival.